Today I talked to my 96-year-old grandmother on the phone.

 “Two women were comparing pads over dinner last night,” she said.
 “One wore Poise.
 She liked hers.
 But the other lady’s pads weren’t holding so well.
 People around here have bad bladders.
 Most are well padded.
 Just something that has to be faced I guess.”

-When I listen to my grandmother, she talks about her daily struggles: an aching body, boredom, and loneliness mostly.
+But seriously, when I listen to my grandmother, she talks about her daily struggles: an aching body, boredom, and loneliness mostly.
 Big stuff for every day.
 That doesn’t make me laugh.
 I feel for her.

 I love you Grandma!